Mitsubishi Heavy Industries aircon E9

 Send these to us

-E9 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, Mitsubishi Heavy model stickers, affected rooms, reset result, and where water appears
+E9 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, Mitsubishi Heavy Industries model stickers, affected rooms, operating state when the code appeared, and where water appears

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.